refinedev/refine/documentation/blog/2022-08-17-using-next-image.md

 ```

 ### **`sizes`**
- One effective way to dramatically reduce [Cummulative Layout Shift](https://web.dev/cls/) is by sizing images responsively.
+ One effective way to dramatically reduce [Cumulative Layout Shift](https://web.dev/cls/) is by sizing images responsively.
 This helps the browser to allocate enough space for the image before it's fully loaded, so it doesn't distort the page's layout.

 One powerful feature of `next/image` Image component is automatic source set generation.
 This means NextJS can internally generate different sizes of an image and determine which of the images to download for a specific viewport size.